-Symbol Specification Constant glow - Check the brake fluid level.
+e, meere and meere gee Symbol Specification Constant glow - Check the brake fluid level.
 If the level is low, fill with brake fluid and check for the cause of the brake fluid loss.
-(ABS) Constant glow for 2 seconds when the engine is started - automatic function check.
+(465)) Constant glow for 2 seconds when the engine is started - automatic function check.

-If and Illuminate at the same time, there may be a fault in the brake system.
+If and O illuminate at the same time, there may be a fault in the brake system.